 The strategy used by the International Index also employs a multi-factor tactical risk management overlay that seeks to identify periods of above-average risk.
 Under normal market conditions, the Fund will be invested in securities of countries outside of the United States or in investments that are economically tied to such foreign securities.
 In response to adverse market conditions, the Fund, in tracking the International Index, may be invested for temporary, defensive purposes in money market instruments such as treasury bills, certificates of deposit and commercial paper and other short-term instruments, money market funds, and in short- and intermediate-term U.S. or foreign Treasury bond or bond funds.
 Such investments can either be direct or through investments in other investment companies, including open-end mutual funds and exchange-traded funds ("ETFs").
-The Fund will use Solactive, AG as its index provider.
+The Fund may also invest up to 15% if its assets in closed-end funds, including tender offer and interval funds, and in real estate investment trusts ("REITs").
+The Fund may invest in affiliated and unaffiliated investment companies.

 The Fund uses a "passive" or indexing approach to attempt to approximate the investment performance of the International Index by investing in a portfolio of securities that generally replicates the International Index.
+The Fund may hold securities that are not specific securities held by the International Index at all times in executing its replication strategy of attempting to produce returns that track the International Index.
+This replication strategy includes using equity swaps, index swaps, ADRs, and various other securities that are not securities within the International Index themselves.
+In addition, when equity derivatives are such as equity swaps are used, the collateral for these swaps can be held in various fixed income instruments including but not limited to, cash, money markets, short to intermediate bonds, and short duration private debt.
 The Fund may concentrate its investments in a particular country, region, industry or group of industries to the extent that the International Index concentrates in a country, region, industry or group of industries.
+The Fund will use Solactive, AG as its index provider.